Will a dog with bloat poop?

 Another short answer?
 Quite Possibly!

-Bernie's Perfect Poop cannot treat bloat in dogs, but we may be able to help prevent conditions which could lead to dog bloat, so make sure you're working on your dog's gut health every day!
+Bernie's Perfect Poop cannot treat bloat in dogs, but we may be able to help prevent this condition which could lead to dog bloat, so make sure you're working on your dog's gut healthy dog every day!

 The canine gut microbiome is associated with higher risk of gastric dilatation-volvulus and high risk genetic variants of the immune system